-(1) Commencing on October 1, 2023 the allowance calculation is based on the current expected credit loss methodology.
-Prior to October 1, 2023 the calculation was based on the the incurred loss methodology.
+Commencing on October 1, 2023 the allowance calculation is based on the current experiment was based on the the incurred loss methodology.
 Refer to Note 1 for further discussion.
 See accompanying notes to unaudited consolidated financial statements.

-HANOVER BANCORP, INC. AND SUBSIDIARY CONSOLIDATED STATEMENTS OF INCOME (UNAUDITED)
+HANOVER BANCORP, INC. AND SUBSIDIARY CONSOLIDATED STATEMENTS OF INCOME (UNAUDITED) (Dallars in thousands, awant has share amounts)